lukasoppermann/veare-pre-next/storage/app/articles/150905-api-with-dingo-and-lumen-part-1.md

 });
 ```

 That's it.
-In the next part of this series we will add more tests and create our controller to return useful data.
+In the [next part: Database, Model & Controller](151119-lumen-dingo-api-part-2) of this series we will seed our database and create the logic for retrieving this data.